 Phase 1

-Formal Interprofessional Education was launched in 2006 at the University of North Dakota with the Interprofessional Health Care Course, based on the Interprofessional Education Collaborative’s (IPEC) Core Competencies for Interprofessional Collaborative Practice 2016.
+Formal Interprofessional Education was launched in 2006 at the University of North Dakota with the Interprofessional Health Care Course, based on the Interprofessional Education Collaborative (IPEC) Core Competencies for Interprofessional Collaborative Practice 2016.
 Currently 8 professions across 3 schools/colleges participate in this course; it is a required course for 7 of the 8 professions, including medical students.
 This is offered in Phase 1.
 Although this is a powerful and unique experience (classroom courses with multiple professions are not common at most schools), the IPHC is not sufficient on its own to meet all of the competencies in Domain 7, and was never intended to be the totality of Interprofessional learning.

 Since 2013, a number of required Interprofessional Education activities have been added, including the ROBOTS rural interprofessional telehealth simulations (3), the PharmD student match, and a various other simulations with nursing students).
 The existing, mandatory IPC curriculum in Phase 1 appears to be sufficient for the path to achieve Level 1 (Competency) within the phase, and that no additional required IPC curriculum is needed for Phase 1.